sdroege/gstreamer-rs/docs/gstreamer-audio/docs.md

 a new discont wait
 <!-- impl AudioStreamAlign::fn set_rate -->
 Sets `rate` as new sample rate for the following processing.
-If the sample rate differs this implicitely marks the next data as discontinuous.
+If the sample rate differs this implicitly marks the next data as discontinuous.

 Feature: `v1_14`